Bob Gonya

-Robert James Gonya (June 15, 1910 – c.
-1999) was an American football offensive tackle who played in the National Football League.
+Robert James Gonya (June 15, 1910 – January 15, 1999) was an American football offensive tackle who played in the National Football League (NFL).
 He played for two seasons with the Philadelphia Eagles from 1933–1934.
 He played college football at Northwestern.

 Professional career

 Philadelphia Eagles

 In 1934, Gonya caught a four-yard touchdown pass from Dan Barnhardt against the Pittsburgh Pirates.
 Gonya was the only offensive lineman in Philadelphia Eagles history to catch a touchdown pass until 74 years later when Todd Herremans caught a one-yard touchdown pass from Donovan McNabb in 2008 against the Seattle Seahawks.
 Herremans caught another touchdown pass in 2010.